EmmanuelKasper/installer/docs/dev/libvirt/README.md

 #### Configure qemu.conf

-On Debian/Ubuntu it might be needed to configure security driver for qemu.
+On Debian/Ubuntu you might need to disable the libvirt qemu security driver.
-Installer uses terraform libvirt, and it has a known issue, that might cause unexpected `Could not open '/var/lib/libvirt/images/<FILE_NAME>': Permission denied` errors.
-Double check that `security_driver = "none"` line is present in `/etc/libvirt/qemu.conf` and not commented out.
+The installer uses the Terraform libvirt provider, and the AppAmor libvirt profile might cause unexpected `Could not open '/var/lib/libvirt/images/<FILE_NAME>': Permission denied` errors.
+In that case make sure that `security_driver = "none"` line is present in `/etc/libvirt/qemu.conf` and not commented out.

 #### Firewall